Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’ - Local News 8

 “This is a moment of fear and uncertainty.
 This is a moment of concern,” Kinew said, acknowledging this is the largest evacuation order in “in most people’s living memory.”

-“But I want to tell you that your fellow Manitobans will welcome you.
-We will get through this difficult period, and we’ll get through this trying period the way that we always do: by working together.”
+Children and elders were among the community members still trying to evacuate, Pukatawagan resident Venessa Hart told CBC Thursday evening.

+“How they’re going to get us out now?”
+Hart said.
+“I’m scared.
+I’m really scared.
+My anxiety is through the roof.”

-Wildfires have forced thousands of evacuations in neighboring Saskatchewan as well, CBC reported.
-First Nations leaders are calling on the provincial government to declare a state of emergency there, too, noting “deep concerns” over resources to battle the fires.
+Wildfires have also forced thousands of evacuations in neighboring Saskatchewan, and Premier Scott Moe declared a 30-day provincial emergency Thursday.
+It followed calls from First Nations leaders to take that step, noting “deep concerns” over resources to battle the fires.

+“It’s a very serious situation that we’re faced with in Saskatchewan.
+We do need some rainfall and we need that sooner rather than later,” Moe said at a news conference.

 Climate change is leading to an increase in wildfire risk days, as well as more frequent and larger fires that exhibit more extreme wildfire behavior.